All of the money raised from this campaign will go to covering as much food, housing, medication, and medical care as possible for disabled people.

 As Sandra Carpenter, Project Value co-founder and Executive Director of the Center for Independent Living Toronto puts it, the issue is that "the dialogue right now is about assisted dying, but it should really be focused on assisted living." (citation here)

-Keep growing, resilient flowers.
+Keep blooming, resilient flowers.

 nAME & gENDER